confluentinc/ksql/docs/capacity-planning.rst

 By default, KSQL servers are configured for interactive use, which means you can use the KSQL CLI to interact with a KSQL cluster in order to, for example, execute new queries.
 Interactive KSQL usage allows for easy and quick iterative development and testing of your KSQL queries via the KSQL CLI.

 You can also :ref:`configure the servers for headless, non-interactive operation <restrict-ksql-interactive>`, where servers collaboratively run only a predefined list of queries.
 The result is essentially an elastic, fault-tolerant, and distributed stream processing application that communicates to the outside world by reading from and writing to Kafka topics.
-Sizing, deploying, and managing in this scenario is similar to a :ref:`Kafka Streams application <kafka_streams>`.
+Sizing, deploying, and managing in this scenario is similar to a `Kafka Streams application <https://docs.confluent.io/current/streams/index.html>`__.
 You should integrate KSQL deployments with your own CI/CD pipeline, for example, to version-control the .sql file.

 Here are some guidelines for choosing between the configuration types: